aeternity/tutorials/making-aeternity-wallet-transactions-with-aepp-sdk-js.md

      }
 }
 ```
 What we do in the function above is quite simple, we get the height using the sdkInstance, we use the `balance` function on the `sdkInstance` to get the total balance.
 Then we return it.
-Note the use of try and catch block because if the amount in that account is 0 aettos, it will return an error so we simply return 0 and log the error.
+Note the use of try and catch block because if the amount in that account is 0 aettos, it will return an error so we simply return 0 and log the error.We also use the BigNumber library we downloaded earlier for a more accurate precision while displaying the balance

 ## Token Transfer